SonaHJ/OTSAction/README.md

 ### `environment`

-Optional.
+**Optional**.
 Test environment corresponding to the test.
 Mandatory to input the value if you want to run API test.

 ### `datasets`

-Optional.
+**Optional**.
 Semicolon (;) delimited list of source:replacement datasets for the job to run.
 For example, dataset1:dataset2;dataset3:dataset4

 ### `exportReport`

-Optional.
+**Optional**.
 Use this option to export the Junit report generated for the test in XML format.
 Specify the complete path to the directory including the filename.
 For example, C:/TestFolder/TestFile.xml

 ### `multipleValues`